Documentary Practice

 Entry requirements

-The minimum criteria for entry to this taught postgraduate programme is that applicants hold a minimum of a second class honours, grade two primary degree (Level 8) in a cognate discipline, or equivalent professional qualification.
+The minimum criteria for entry to this taught postgraduate programme is that applicants hold a minimum of a second class honours, grade two primary degree (Level 8) or equivalent professional qualification.
 In addition to the standard application form and personal statement outlining their interest in the course, applicants will be required to submit:

 • a portfolio of previous work (this does not have to be to a professional standard, but should demonstrate basic familiarity with either video, photographic or aural story-telling